 \section{Results}

 We propose the combinatorial PF analysis, based on which an Ising model is developed.
-The problem Hamiltonian is solved using the two quantum computing paradigms: (i) gate-based quantum computing (GQC), and (ii) adiabatic quantum computing (AQC).
+The problem Hamiltonian is solved using the two quantum computing paradigms: GQC and AQC.
 Experiments are conducted on a standard 4-bus test system consisting of one \emph{slack} bus and three \emph{load} buses.
-For a given load scenario, the combinatorial PF analysis is executed across three solvers, i.e., D-Wave's Advantage\texttrademark\ system (QA), Fujitsu's Quantum-Inspired Integrated Optimization software (QIIO), and the Quantum Approximate Optimization Algorithm (QAOA).
+For a given load scenario, the combinatorial PF analysis is run across three solvers: QA, QIIO, and QAOA.